 The following table summarizes the concentration requirements at a glance.
-See the Computer Science handbook entry for full details of concentration requirements.
-The Plan of Study form is also a useful tool to help understand the course requirements.
-See the Degree Programs page for more information about the different tracks within the computer science concentration.
+See the Degree Programs page or the Computer Science handbook entry for more information about the different tracks within the computer science concentration.
+The courses page provides more detailed information of which courses count for which requirements.
 See also sample schedules for the first two years.

 If you are ready to declare a CS concentration, please follow these steps.
 You can also see how to combine CS with other areas the forms of a secondary concentration, joint concentration, or other means.

 |Probability/statistics or Multivariable calculus||1||Stat 110 or Math 21a/22a/23b/23c/25b/55b, AM 21a||same|

 |Basic Software||2||2 out of CS 50, CS 51, CS 61||same|

 |Theory||2||CS 121 + CS 124 or other theory course||same|